s2l1/Headless-Samourai-Dojo/README.md

 # tor settings
 ```
 If you have others clients (LN, Electrum, etc.) running on others local machines, you'll add new rpcallowip for them.

+Basically, your bitcoind can serve many clients hosted on your local network.
+You just have to be sure that you "whitelist" the IP addresses of these clients in bitcoin.conf by adding an rpcallowip line if it's needed.

 Let’s start “bitcoind” manually.
 Monitor the log file a little while to see if it works fine.
 ```